Fulk III, Count of Anjou: Combat

-Fulk Nerra's first victory was in June 992 at Battle of Conquereuil, where he managed to defeat Conan I, Duke of Brittany.
-Conan's territorial ambitions had been quashed by Geoffroy Grisgonelle in 980, and seven years later, he planned an ambush on Angers while Fulk was at the crowning of Robert the Pious.
+Fulk Nerra's first victory was in June 992 at the Battle of Conquereuil, where he managed to defeat Conan I, Duke of Brittany.
+Conan's territorial ambitions had been quashed by Geoffroy Grisgonelle in 980, and seven years later, he planned an ambush on Angers while Fulk was attending the crowning of Robert the Pious.
 Fulk and his men foiled the ambush, killing Conan's son, Alain, in the process.
 In 992 Fulk laid siege to Conan's castle at Nantes, but he slipped away to Conquereuil.
-Conan was killed in the battle, and Fulk installed a governor/regent, as the succeeding count was a child.
+Conan was killed in the subsequent battle, and Fulk installed a governor/regent, as the succeeding count was a child.

 While Fulk and Odo II fought many skirmishes over territory and alliances, their biggest battle occurred in July 1016 at the Battle of Pontlevoy.
 Odo marched 10,000 men southward toward Fulk's tower at Montboyau; meanwhile, Fulk and his much smaller group attacked him from behind.
 Fulk's men were routed, retreated, and Odo, thinking the battle won, went for a swim in the Cher River.
-Reinforcements led by Count Herbert Wake-Dog of Maine arrived to help Fulk, fought and routed Odo's surprised men.
+Reinforcements led by Count Herbert Wake-Dog of Maine arrived to help Fulk, routing Odo's surprised men.
 Several thousand were reported killed.

 Pilgrimages

-Fulk also undertook four pilgrimages to Jerusalem—first and second as a penitent seeking forgiveness for sins and third and fourth to protect pilgrims.
+Fulk also undertook four pilgrimages to Jerusalem—the first and second as a penitent seeking forgiveness for sins, and the third and fourth to protect pilgrims.
 In 1003, Fulk traveled to Jerusalem for his first pilgrimage.
-The journey was across the Alps at the Grand Bernard Pass in today's Switzerland, over land to Bari in the southern Italian peninsula (a stop in Rome was usually made), by ship to the Holy Land.
-The travel took as long as six months, through deeply dangerous territory.
+The voyage crossed the Alps at the Grand Bernard Pass in present-day Switzerland, then overland to Bari in the southern Italian peninsula (a stop in Rome was usually made) and by ship to the Holy Land.
+The journey took as long as six months, through deeply dangerous territory.

 Fulk made a second pilgrimage in 1008, obliged to do so by the king as punishment after Fulk ordered the murder of an enemy.
 For his third and fourth trips, Fulk had a moral obligation to protect pilgrims in the years following the desecration of Jerusalem by the "Mad Caliph" Al-Hakim bi-Amr Allah, and provided armed security against robbers, murderers and enslavers along the route.
-In 1035, the third pilgrimage with Robert I, Duke of Normandy and in 1038, he made his final pilgrimage.
+In 1035, he embarked upon a third pilgrimage with Robert I, Duke of Normandy, and in 1038, he made his final pilgrimage.
 He died in Metz in 1040 on his return from that trip, and was buried in the chapel of his monastery at Beaulieu.